-The recent digital revolution has birthed the emergence of the digital gig economy which has made flexible and remote working possible.
+The recent digital revolution has birthed the emergence of the digital gig economy, which has made flexible and remote work possible.
 More people than ever before are now dabbling into the world of digital gig work.
 As the flexible working trend continues to expand, one important aspect is the shift in the definition of productivity in the digital gig economy context.
 As with most digital workers, like our SupaAgents who also work remotely, productivity is defined as having to get the most done in the shortest time.

-Though there are many articles out there that show you the ways to achieve productivity and the cause of the lack of it, factors that affect an office bound worker’s productivity may not be identical to the digital gig worker.
+Though there are many articles out there that show you the ways to achieve productivity and the cause of the lack of it, factors that affect an office-bound worker’s productivity may not be identical to the digital gig worker.
 Therefore it is important to identify these factors that affect your productivity, nipping your productivity (or the lack of) at its bud.

 Here are three factors you may not have known that can affect your productivity.

 Factor 1.
 Personality Traits

 As it all starts from within, our personality actually affects our productivity whether we are aware of it or not.
 For instance, a person who is a perfectionist would take a longer time to complete his work, at the expense of efficiency for perfection.
 On the other hand, a procrastinator who likes to sit on his work would put off working on a task until the very last minute, affecting his productivity.